Tapah Road railway station

 The Tapah Road railway station is a Malaysian railway station stationed at the north eastern side of and named after the town of Tapah Road, Perak.
 The station is owned by Keretapi Tanah Melayu and provides KTM ETS services.
 At one end of this station, there is a freight yard.
-It was made prior to the Rawang-Ipoh Electrified Double Tracking Project.
+It was constructed prior to the Rawang-Ipoh double tracking and electrification project.

 Location and locality

-The station is located in Kampung Changkat Dermawan, not very close to Tapah Road town in the Batang Padang district, Perak.
-While Tapah Road sounds synonymous with Tapah, Tapah Road town is actually a small town located ten kilometres west from Tapah town.
+The station is located in Kampung Changkat Dermawan, some distance away from Tapah Road town in the Batang Padang District, Perak.
+While Tapah Road sounds synonymous with the nearby Tapah, Tapah Road town is actually a smaller town located ten kilometres west from Tapah town.
 The town and the station is accessible from the junction from Route A10 Tapah Road which connects Tanjung Keramat at Federal Route 70 (Changkat Jong-Kampar, near Langkap town and accessible to Teluk Intan) to Tapah town at Federal Route 1.
-Not far from the town, the Tapah campus of Universiti Teknologi MARA (UiTM) is located there, accessible from the same route.
+Not far from the town, the Tapah campus of MARA University of Technology (UiTM) is located there, accessible from the same route.

-The station mainly not only serve Tapah Road and the main Tapah town, but also surrounding other towns like Langkap and Ayer Kuning as well as places around Tapah town.
-Due to accessibility and historical reasons, this station also serves passengers that comes as far as Teluk Intan, Kampung Gajah and even Cameron Highlands.
+Apart from being the main station serving Tapah Road town and Tapah town, it also serves surrounding towns like Langkap and Ayer Kuning as well as other places around Tapah.
+Due to accessibility and historical reasons, this station also serves passengers travelling to and from Teluk Intan, Kampung Gajah and even Cameron Highlands (the main route to Cameron Highlands, Federal Route 59, begins in Tapah).

-Some notable areas nearby is recreational areas of Kuala Woh, Lata Iskandar and Lata Kinjang as well as educational institutes like Tapah Science School (Sekolah Menengah Sains Tapah), a high-performing boarding school.
+Some notable locations nearby are the recreational areas of Kuala Woh, Lata Iskandar and Lata Kinjang as well as educational institutes like the Tapah Science High School (Sekolah Menengah Sains Tapah), a high-performing boarding school.

 History

 Built in between 1880 and 1885, the original station is among the oldest of the railway stations in Malaysia.
 On 18 May 1893, Sir Cecil Clementi Smith officiated the launch of the Tapah Road railway station.
-This station was originally part of the Perak Railway network, which was built to serve the Kinta Valley region and Telok Anson (now Teluk Intan), primarily for transporting tin from the mines.
+This station was originally part of the Perak Railways network, which was built to serve the Kinta Valley region and Telok Anson (now Teluk Intan), primarily for transporting tin from the mines.